 Dachshunds come in a wide variety of colors, coat types, and patterns.
 For our list we must feature the gorgeous Long-Haired Dachshund.

-You can learn more about Dachsund colors and coat types here.
+Learn more about Dachsund colors and coat types.

 6. English Setter